dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 By running this listing, we can see that our exception throwing works as expected, as shown in figure 6.4.

 This feature that enables us to throw exceptions back to generators might feel a bit strange at first.
 Why would we even want to do that?
-Don’t worry; we won’t keep you in the dark for long.
-At the end of this chapter, we’ll use this feature to improve asynchronous server-side communication.
+Don't worry; we won't keep you in the dark for long.
+At the end of this chapter, we'll use this feature to improve asynchronous server-side communication.

 Figure 6.4 We can throw exceptions to generators Just be patient a bit longer. from outside a generator.

-Now that you’ve seen several aspects of generators, we’re ready to take a look under the hood to see how generators work.
+Now that you've seen several aspects of generators, we're ready to take a look under the hood to see how generators work.

 ### 6.2.4 Exploring generators under the hood

-So far we know that calling a generator doesn’t execute it.
+So far we know that calling a generator doesn't execute it.
 Instead, it creates a new iterator that we can use to request values from the generator.
 After a generator produces (or yields) a value, it suspends its execution and waits for the next request.
 So in a way, a generator works almost like a small program, a state machine that moves between states:

 ■ Suspended start — When the generator is created, it starts in this state.
-None of the generator’s code is executed.
+None of the generator's code is executed.

 ■ Executing — The state in which the code of the generator is executed.
 The execution continues either from the beginning or from where the generator was last suspended.
-A generator moves to this state when the matching iterator’s next method is called, and there exists code to be executed.
+A generator moves to this state when the matching iterator's next method is called, and there exists code to be executed.

 ■ Suspended yield — During execution, when a generator reaches a yield expression, it creates a new object carrying the return value, yields it, and suspends its execution.
 This is the state in which the generator is paused and is waiting to continue its execution.